 Only governments can extend or provide secure land rights to their citizens.
 Our job is to work in partnership with local governments, aid agencies and other partners to assist with reforming land law and policy, providing technical assistance, implementing new programs, and conducting measurement and evaluation services.

 Senior leaders in countries where land reform is an issue are increasingly recognizing the value of Landesa’s experience, approach and impact.
 Landesa’s research and reform recommendations combine grassroots village fieldwork with legal and policy analysis to forge practical, economically feasible, market friendly solutions that benefitpeople living in rural areas, where extreme poverty is common.
-Landesa’s experience from over 40 years and work in 40 countries brings a unique and unbiased perspective on what could work, what has worked and what may not work.
+Landesa’s experience from working in over 50 countries brings a unique and unbiased perspective on what could work, what has worked and what may not work.

 Doesn’t land reform mean taking land away from people who already own it?
 How is this fair to existing landowners?